Updated: October 27, 2023

 Those non-fiction psychology books might be fascinating, but they might not help you sleep.

-Now that you know what to look for when choosing a book to read before bed, it’s time to take a look at our top suggestions for fictional tales.
+Now that you know what to look for when choosing a bedtime story book, it’s time to take a look at our top suggestions for fictional tales.

 These books will nurture your imagination and hopefully send you off to sleep feeling calm and ready to dream.